dshawul/Scorpio/INSTALL.md

 The first time you run it, it might take upto 2 minutes to load the NN so be patient.
 The next runs will only take a couple of seconds to load the neural network.
 If everything works out, you should see an increase of 2.5x speedup or more.
 The values that matter is the pps/nneps not the nps value.

+Scorpio now supports UCI protocol as well as xboard.
+Use xboard whenevr you can since that has full features analysis, pondering etc and is also slightly stronger at fast time controls.

 The egbbdll is used for probing endgame bitbases as well as neural networks.
 So if you want to use bitbases as well you have to put your egbb files in the nnprobe-windows-gpu directory.
 Be careful not to overwrite egbbdll64.dll with an